Research Research Intelligence

 Discover your competitors' strengths and leverage them to achieve your own success

-If you’re aiming to become a pro in market research, it all starts with getting familiar with the key terms.
+If you’re aiming to become a pro in market research, it all starts with getting familiar with key market research terminology.

-Knowing the market research lingo helps you gather, analyze, and make sense of data that tells you how markets operate, what consumers are thinking, and what your competitors are up to.
+Knowing the main market research terms helps you gather, analyze, and make sense of data that tells you how markets operate, what consumers are thinking, and what your competitors are up to.

 According to a report by Hanover Research, market research is a game-changer for businesses, with 80% of companies using it to get insights into brand performance, customers, industry trends and the competition.